-We welcome applications from a variety of candidates.
+We welcome applications from all applicants and in particular those underrepresented in STEM subjects and academia.
 At the CDT, equality of opportunity and the recognition and promotion of diversity are integral to our strengths.

 We are committed to providing and promoting equality of opportunity in all areas of our work and activity, striving to ensure that all CDT students and staff are treated solely on the basis of their merits, abilities and potential without discrimination or unfavourable treatment on grounds of age, disability, marital status, pregnancy or maternity, race, religion or belief, sex, sexual orientation, trans status, socio-economic status or any other irrelevant distinction.

 We seek to provide and promote a positive working, learning, and social environment which is free from prejudice, discrimination and any forms of harassment, bullying or victimisation.
 Our students and staff commit to fostering good relations between individuals with different backgrounds and to tackle prejudice and promote understanding.